microsoft/DeepSpeed/deepspeed/autotuning/README.md

 }
 ```
 , where only `2*1` cases `{"reduce_bucket_size": 5e7, "allgather_bucket_size": 5e8}` and `{"reduce_bucket_size": 5e8, "allgather_bucket_size": 5e8}` would be explored in the tuning.
-If `"stage"` is not defined or set as `"all"`, then the overwritting applies to all ZeRO stages.
+If `"stage"` is not defined or set as `"all"`, then the overwriting applies to all ZeRO stages.
 #### Offloading and NVME

 Currently, the DeepSpeed Autotuner does not tune offloading behaviors but instead uses the defaults defined in the offload section of the DeepSpeed configuration file.
 See [Parameter offloading](https://www.deepspeed.ai/docs/config-json/#parameter-offloading) and [Optimizer offloading](https://www.deepspeed.ai/docs/config-json/#optimizer-offloading) for details.